-Ganglion cysts, also called bible cysts, are benign lumps on the hand.
-They are not cancerous, and in most cases, completely harmless.
-They can occur in various locations but occur most often in the wrist and hand.
+Ganglion cysts, also called bible cysts, are non-harmful (benign) lumps on the hand.
+They are not cancerous and, in most cases, completely harmless.
+They can occur in various locations but most often appear on the wrist and hand.
 They can come out of nowhere and can disappear just as quickly.
 If the ganglion cyst pops up near a nerve, it can cause severe pain.
-If the cyst is not near the nerve, then it may not cause pain.
+If the cyst is not near the nerve, it may not cause pain.
 There are both surgical and nonsurgical treatment options available.
-Nonsurgical treatment options will be recommended, followed by surgical treatments if nothing else works.
+Nonsurgical treatment options will always be recommended first, followed by surgical treatments if nothing else works.

 Ganglion cysts are most commonly a mass or lump on the hand.
-They are not cancerous and in most cases completely harmless.
-A ganglion rises out of a joint, similar to a balloon.
-It grows out of the tissues, specifically the ligaments and joint linings, surrounding a joint.
+They are not cancerous and, in most cases, completely harmless.
+A ganglion rises out of a joint, like a balloon.
+It grows out of the tissues, specifically the ligaments and joint linings surrounding a joint.
 Inside the cyst, there is a thick, slippery fluid.

 Ganglion cysts most commonly develop in the wrists and hands.
 They vary in size and can get bigger with increased wrist activity.
 With rest, these cysts will typically become smaller.

-Although the causes of ganglion cysts are unknown, we do know they are most common in younger people typically between the ages of 15 and 40 years old.
+Although the causes of ganglion cysts are unknown, we do know they are most common in younger people, typically between the ages of 15 and 40.
 Additionally, women are more likely to be affected than men.
 These cysts are also common among people who do rigorous activities that apply stress to the wrist, such as gymnasts.

-Ganglion cysts that develop at the end joint of a finger — also known as mucous cysts — are typically associated with arthritis in the finger joint and are more common in women between the ages of 40 and 70 years.
+Ganglion cysts that develop at the end joint of a finger — also known as mucous cysts — are typically associated with arthritis in the finger joint and are more common in women between 40 and 70.

-Your physician may also order some test to confirm for diagnosis.
+Your physician may also order some tests to confirm for diagnosis.
 These tests include:

 - X-rays.
 These tests create clear pictures of dense structures, such as bone.
 Although x-rays will not show a ganglion cyst, they can be used to rule out other conditions that may be causing your symptoms.

 Many ganglion cysts do not need treatment.
-But if the cyst is painful, interferes with function, or has an unacceptable appearance, there are several treatment options available.
+But if the cyst is painful, interferes with function, or has an unacceptable appearance, several treatment options are available.
 There are both surgical and nonsurgical treatment options available.
-Non-surgical treatment options would be recommended, followed by surgical treatments if other approaches do not work.
+Nonsurgical treatment options would be recommended, followed by surgical treatments if other approaches do not work.

-There are three main steps to treating a ganglion cyst.
+There are two main steps to treating a ganglion cyst.
 These steps are:

 - IMMOBILIZATION.
-Activity often causes the ganglion to increase in size and also increases pressure on the nerves.
+Activity often causes the ganglion to increase in size.
+It can also increase pressure on the nerves.
 Your physician may prescribe a brace or splint to help keep pressure off the cyst.

-If your symptoms are not relieved from nonsurgical treatments, your physician may recommend that you get surgery.
+If your symptoms are not relieved from nonsurgical treatments, your physician may recommend surgery.

-Surgery involves removing the cyst as well as part of the involved joint capsule or tendon sheath, which is considered the root of the ganglion.
+Surgery involves removing the cyst and part of the affected joint capsule or tendon sheath, which is considered the root of the ganglion.
 Even after excision, there is a small chance the ganglion will return.

 Excision is typically an outpatient procedure.
-Patients are able to go home after a period of observation in the recovery area.
+Patients can go home after a period of observation in the recovery area.
 There may be some tenderness, discomfort, and swelling after surgery.
-Normal activities usually may be resumed 2 to 6 weeks after surgery.
+Normal activities can usually be resumed 2 to 6 weeks after surgery.